CENG501-Projects/CENG501-Fall2024/Alacali/Readme.md

 ## 3.1.
 Experimental setup

-As shared in part 2.2, it is decided that since the IFL-GAN is created as a combination of different subnetworks and
+As shared in part 2.2, it is decided that since the IFL-GAN consists of a number of locally trained GANs, firstly some variations of different GAN networks are studied.
 ### First Experiment with Central GAN

 #### Objective and Architecture